timjs/tophat/reviews/icfp-rebuttal.md

 ```
 Where `ITask` is a type class that provides serialisation, datatype generic representations,
 run-time type information, and generation of graphical editors.
+The main challenge solved in this work is
-Trimming this combinator down to two elementary combinators (⋈ and ⧫) which,
+trimming this combinator down to two elementary combinators (⋈ and ⧫) which,
-together with shared memory (■), can model most of its use cases,
+together with shared memory (■), can model most of its use cases.
-is the main challenge solved in this work.
 We did not give this example in section 1.4, where it belongs.

+Furthermore, we were able to significantly simplify the step combinator using the
-The insight that the fail task (☇) is a basic task which will never have an observable value
+insight that the fail task (☇) is a basic task which will never have an observable value
-and can be used for guards is a deviation from iTasks that lets us simplify the step combinator significantly.
+and can be used for guards.

 Also, our system simplifies the notion of editors and connects them to the already existing notion of widgets.

 All these points are not sufficiently emphasized in the paper.